 As rates of addiction rise, overdose-related deaths have skyrocketed.
 Prescription opioids are responsible for more deaths than heroin every year.
 With the dangers of opioid abuse becoming so obvious, it can be difficult to understand how these numbers continue to rise.
 The fact that opioids are prescribed by doctors can often provide users with a false sense of security regarding the safety of these medications.
 Opioids are incredibly effective at blocking pain and they simultaneously release endorphins that cause euphoria—because of this, many fail to see (or choose not to see) the downside of using the drugs.
 It is easy to become wrapped up in the appeal of the benefits of the drugs and overlook the potential consequences of use.
 Over time, the brain begins to rely on the effects of opioids to feel “normal,” and as tolerance increases, higher doses are required to achieve the same effects.

 Many people are able to use opioids without becoming addicted; however, the potential to develop an addiction is incredibly high.
 The longer opioids are used, the more likely a person is to develop increased tolerance, dependency, or addiction.
-Opioids are often prescribed for long-term pain management, which can increase the potential for addiction.
+Opioids are often prescribed for long-term pain management, which can increase the potential for addiction and the need for intervention from a opiate addiction treatment center.

 Acupuncture: An Alternative to Painkillers